-Armstrong Teasdale has a rich history with more than 115 years of experience counseling clients through their most complex legal challenges.
-Over the past century, the firm has grown tremendously and now boasts nearly 500 attorneys and staff members across 10 offices.
+Armstrong Teasdale has a rich history with more than 120 years of experience counseling clients through their most complex legal challenges.
+Over the past century, the firm has grown tremendously and now boasts more than 700 lawyers and staff members in 16 offices internationally.

 Business lawyers Thomas Harper Cobbs (pictured) and John E. Bishop form a law partnership, Bishop and Cobbs, in St. Louis on January 1, 1901.